 Interestingly, the attentional discounts on the buy option were much stronger than those on the non-buy options.
-This aligns with past work finding less attentional discounting in purchasing decisions (Krajbich et al., 2012) compared to choices between goods (Krajbich et al., 2010; Krajbich & Rangel, 2011).
-Moreover, the weak discount on "Keep" ([0.49, 0.82], Table 2) implies that substantial evidence is gathered for "Keep," even when it is not the currently looked-at option.
+This aligns with past work finding less attentional discounting in purchasing decisions (Krajbich et al. 2012) compared to choices between goods (Krajbich et al. 2010; Krajbich and Rangel 2011).
+Moreover, the weak discount on "Keep" (0.89, table 2) implies that substantial evidence is gathered for "Keep," even when it is not the currently lookedat option.